yjbanov/dart-const-functions/README.md

 ## Semantics

-A call to a `const` function in a `const` expression is semantically equivalent to inlining the function into the expression.
+A call to a `const` function in a `const` expression is semantically equivalent to static inlining the function into the expression.

 ### Example